robinpie/xcaca/README.md

 Built on the Kdrive/TinyX framework (same architecture as Xephyr).
 No root required.

-This is experimental; many things are still broken.
+This is experimental, be warned.

 ## Requirements